How to Prepare Your Kids Before They Meet Santa - Baby Chick

 Little toddler girl with mother on Christmas market.

 Allow your child to get warmed up to meeting Santa on their terms.
 This may mean a couple of pre-visits (watching Santa from afar) before your child willingly gets onto Santa’s lap.
 That’s fine!
-Your goal is slow and steady, with no trauma.
-However long it takes your child to get seated is not a reflection of you being a bad/good parent.
+Your goal is to be slow and steady, with no trauma.
+However long it takes your child to get seated is not a reflection on you being a good or bad parent.
 Every child is different.
 Every Santa is different.
 Bells, lights, Christmas music, and this huge, red-suited, hairy guy are holiday traditions that our families taught us all.
 It’s unfamiliar territory to your little one, so enjoy the process!

-Also, children’s perception of time is very different from ours, so walk away, do some window shopping, and return 20 minutes later… To a child, it’s now a whole new day!
+Additionally, children’s perception of time is quite different from ours, so consider walking away, doing some window shopping, and returning 20 minutes later.
+To a child, it’s now a whole new day!
 Try again.
 Perhaps your child will get close enough for a “high 5” or a fist bump this time rather than just watching from afar.
 Keep working at it!
 Get a little closer each time.

 7. Be Santa’s Helper

 Talk to Santa one-on-one to help your child grow more accustomed to him.
 Have your spouse, a family member, or a trusted friend distract your child for a moment while you have a little chat with Santa.
 Explain your child’s fears and offer suggestions on how he can reassure your child.
-Tell him the name of your family pet or your child’s favorite toy or activity so he can bring it up in conversation.
+Tell him the name of your family pet, your child’s favorite toy, or their favorite activity so he can bring it up in conversation.
 He can say something like, “Your mom told me you’ve been doing so well in soccer this year,” or “Mommy said you have a dog named Barkley.
 Tell me about him.”

 If you have older children, allow your little ones to watch their older siblings as they visit with Santa.
-Let your child assimilate on their own the concept that “visiting with Santa is fun.”
-If you do not have older children, when you get to the front of the line, ask if your child can watch a few other children as they visit Santa before you and your child take your turn.
+Let your child assimilate the concept on their own that “visiting with Santa is fun.”
+If you don’t have older children, when you reach the front of the line, ask if your child can watch a few other children as they visit Santa before you and your child take your turn.

 9. Be a Good Example